James Hunt (speech therapist)

-James Hunt (1833 – 29 August 1869) was an anthropologist and speech therapist in London, England, during this middle of the nineteenth century.
+James Hunt (1833 – 29 August 1869) was an anthropologist and speech therapist in London and Sussex, England, during the middle of the nineteenth century.
 His clients included Charles Kingsley, Leo Tennyson (son of the poet laureate Alfred Tennyson), and Lewis Carroll (Charles Lutwidge Dodgson) author of Alice's Adventures in Wonderland.

 Lewis Carroll was a children’s author, mathematician, and clergyman.
 He had a stammer that was said to have affected his job.
 The 1861 census shows that Charles Lutwidge Dodgson was staying at Ore House in 1861 and being treated by Dr. Hunt a psellismolligist.
 Since his book was published in 1865 it is quite possible that some of it was written during his stay.

-His other main interest was in anthropology and in 1863 he established the Anthropological Society of London, which after his death merged with the more established Ethnological Society of London to become the Royal Anthropological Institute.
+His other main interest was in anthropology, and in 1863 he established the Anthropological Society of London, which after his death merged with the more established Ethnological Society of London to become the Royal Anthropological Institute.

 Career

 James Hunt was born in Swanage, Dorset, the son of the speech therapist Thomas Hunt (1802–1851) and his wife Mary.
-He was trained by his father in the art of curing stuttering by means of breath exercises, muscle control and building the patient's confidence.
+His father trained him in the art of curing stuttering by means of breath exercises, muscle control and building the patient's confidence.
 He bought a doctorate from the University of Giessen in Germany and set up a practice in 1856 in Regent Street, London.
 He dedicated his first Manual on the subject to Charles Kingsley who spent three weeks with him in 1859.
-He moved to Hastings where ran residential courses during the summer season with his sister Elizabeth's husband, Rev. Henry F. Rivers.
+He moved to Hastings to run residential courses during the summer season with his sister Elizabeth's husband, Rev. Henry F. Rivers.